Skip to main content

 Spatial dynamics: This segment provides an introduction to the main elements of Bothmer gymnastics and spatial dynamics.
 The emphasis is on a variety of exercises for movement integration that can be used as developmental exercises and adapted for the work with individuals with developmental disabilities.
 Folk dancing: This segment teaches the skills necessary to lead simple dances.
 Participants develop the skill to overcome, compensate, or work around movement deficiencies in order to engage them in the activity.
 Music: This introduction to singing and instrumental music allows inexperienced musicians to make a first acquaintance with music practice and experienced musicians to explore simple music activities that can be adapted for use with individuals with developmental disabilities.
 Drama: This segment provides an introduction to the basic principles of movement, gesture, and improvisation.
 Speech: This segment provides an introduction to the basic elements of speech formation.
 It is intended to raise awareness of the importance of cultivating speech and the possibilities of speech as a tool in education and therapy.
 Eurythmy: This segment introduces students to eurythmy as an art of movement through social and hygienic exercises.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Curative Education, Social Therapy, Education, Special Education, Waldorf Education, Performing Arts, and any discipline that could benefit from such a complementary learning experience (9/05) (10/10 revalidation) (11/15 revalidation) (10/20 revalidation).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Curative Education, Social Therapy, Social Agriculture, Inclusive Social Development, Education, Special Education, Waldorf Education, Performing Arts, and any discipline that could benefit from such a complementary learning experience (9/05) (10/10 revalidation) (11/15 revalidation) (10/20 revalidation).